Parks & Conservation Areas

 Bledsoe Ferry Sports Complex is located along the banks of the Osage Arm of Lake of the Ozarks, at 16609 Bledsoe Ferry Road (just off of West Dam Access Road).

-Bledsoe Ferry has a venue of three soccer fields and one regulation baseball field, one regulation softball field, one multi-purpose field, and two youth t-ball Fields.
+This sports complex in Benton County, MO, has a venue of three soccer fields and one regulation baseball field, one regulation softball field, one multi-purpose field, and two youth t-ball Fields.
 There is also a batting cage, a full-service concession stand, and restrooms.
 Bledsoe plays host to all High School baseball and softball events as well as all parks and recreation soccer, softball, and baseball events as well as tournaments for adults and youth alike.

 Ezekial Williams Park

 Ezekial Williams Park is located in Cole Camp, Missouri.
 The park’s namesake, Ezekiel Williams, is known as the “grandfather of the Santa Fe Trail and gave Cole Camp its name when he established a post office in 1830.

 For more information about Ezekiel William’s Park, please contact the City of Cole Camp website.

 Located in Lincoln, Missouri, Hare Park is a gathering place for the community.
 Featuring reservable shelter houses, 4H and FFA buildings, and ball fields, many community events are hosted at Hare Park.